 on the transition to doing more theoretical mathematics.
 In addressing the

-needs of students wherever they may lie I have also worked on methods
+needs of students wherever they may lie I have also worked on methods to encourage

 mastery of basic mathematics, both at the college and precollege levels.